 In addition to the requirements of the Common Core of subjects, IFS offers bilingual students opportunities and streams to thrive and be successful in a multilingual learning environment.

 In Lycée (grade 10 to 12) students can opt for three streams with varying degrees of additional English immersion.
 The Classic Stream, as part of their Common Core of subjects have 3 hours of English instruction a week.

 Bilingual students opting for the IFS International section can have up to 9 hours of English instruction.
 Subjects taught in English include Language, Literature, History and Geography.
 The International section prepares students for the French Baccalaureate International Option (IOB) where they are examined in English Literature, History and Geography.

 The French Baccalauréat (Bac) is the diploma that marks the completion of the French Lycée (High School) program and follows the curriculum guidelines established by the French Ministry of Education.
-The diploma is obtained at the end of Terminale (grade 12), after externally assessed examinations are taken, and is the essential credential for entry into any universities worldwide.
+The diploma is obtained at the end of Terminale (grade 12), after externally assessed examinations are taken, and is the essential credential for entry into any university worldwide.

 Baccalauréat exams are taken over a two-year period.
 The French Bac is widely recognised around the world and some universities may request for a mention, (award with a level of distinction).
 English-speaking universities, value the French Bac as it is often considered difficult to obtain.
 It is recognised as being a comprehensive rigorous program which guarantees in-depth knowledge.